pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 ### LLM and RAG capabilities
 - `/v1/pw_ai_answer` to ask questions about your documents, or directly talk with your LLM;
 - `/v1/pw_ai_summary` to summarize a list of texts;
-- `/v1/pw_ai_aggregate_responses` to make a summary of a question for different documents and answers;

 See the [using the app section](###Using-the-app) to learn how to use the provided endpoints.